xanni99/Baking-Simulation--T1A3-Terminal-Application/README.md

 ![screenshot of user terminal after selecting refill ingredients](docs/refill_ingredients.png)

 As you can see from the image above, the user is again presented with the list of ingredients and their current values (colour-coded to represent ability to make a recipe), in addition to an option to either refill ingredients or return to the main menu.
+This is the first user input collected if this method is called.
+If the user does not input a valid option (a number other than '1' or '2' or any string), this will lead to the else statement printining an invalid input message, taking the user back to the first 'decision' input at the start of the loop.

-If the user selects to refill an ingredient, they are asked which ingredient they would like to refill and if this is a valid ingredient, how much/many units they would like to add.
+If the user selects to refill an ingredient, they are asked which ingredient they would like to refill, and if this is a valid ingredient, how much/many units they would like to add.

 This is represented by the following code: